Bouke/CNCURSES/README.md

 # CNCurses
-System module map for ncurses.
+System module map for _ncurses_.

-For details about using ncurses, see http://invisible-island.net/ncurses/.
+For details about using _ncurses_, see http://invisible-island.net/ncurses/.

 ## Including in Swift Code